Fall School Finance Workshop 2023-2024

 Ryan is a Co-Founder and Portfolio Manager at RedTree Investment Group.
 He has over 25 years of investment experience in the fixed income markets.
 Specifically, over the past 19 years, Ryan has been assisting public entities and other agencies with their fixed income investment needs.
 At RedTree, he is responsible for overseeing the firm’s investment process along with communication of the unique investment strategies for the firm’s clients.

 Ryan obtained his undergraduate degree in Accounting from the University of Kentucky and his MBA in Finance from Xavier University.
 He has received the Chartered Financial Analyst designation and is a current member of the CFA Institute.
 He currently serves on the Ohio GFOA Board and is on their Education Committee.

 Portfolio Manager, RedTree Investment Group

-With five years of experience in the investment industry, Joe has had exposure to both equity and fixed income markets.
+With many years of experience in the investment industry, Joe has had exposure to both equity and fixed income markets.
 Much of this time has been spent working with fixed income products and portfolios.
 He brings a focused and detailed approach to portfolio management.
-From developing investment strategies, risk management, and portfolio analysis, Joe is determined in his work to provide investment counsel to the highest degree.